turkeryilmaz/openairinterface5g/tools/flight_test/README.md

 | `quantization-tolerance-db` | Maximum digital rounding power error; default 0.5 dB, maximum 1 dB |
 | `quantization-evm-limit` | Maximum additional digital rounding EVM; default and maximum 0.03 |

 A profile is not inferred from an uncalibrated gain setting.
-Missing qualification or a connector/rate/filter/gain/converter mismatch rejects explicit managed TX.
+In absolute mode, missing qualification or a connector/rate/filter/gain/converter mismatch rejects explicit managed TX.
 An explicitly supplied UE network `p-Max` must fit the same physical output range; unsupported alternate limits are rejected.
 An infeasible request is not silently clipped while MAC reports unchanged power/headroom.
-A runtime mapping, headroom or profile failure closes managed TX admission and asks the existing ITTI shutdown path to stop the worker.
+An absolute-mode runtime mapping, headroom or profile failure closes managed TX admission and asks the existing ITTI shutdown path to stop the worker.
 This is a configuration/actuation fault, not a new radio-recovery threshold.

 `radio_tx_power.csv` joins each channel request to fixed-point scaling, input and output sample energy/peaks, added quantization EVM and profile uncertainty.
 The decoder marks missing or ambiguous records rather than inventing zeros.
 `radio_tx_rejects.csv` records rejected layouts, spans, power limits and profiles.
+These absolute-mode CSVs and their joining rules are unchanged.
+Relative mode adds the independent `relative_tx.csv`: each ID 58--64 record is one standalone row, with only fields applicable to that record type filled.
+It never joins a neighboring mapping, quality, configuration, erasure, MAC-bounds, or samples record to fabricate a result; unavailable and missing values remain blank.
 `ue_tx_control.csv` records the serving-SSB pathloss, closed-loop adjustment state after calculation, supplied TPC increment and configured network p-Max for supported PUCCH calculations and managed PUSCH calculations at their target